You can get support if you're currently looking for a job or on low pay.

 If you already receive JSA you will carry on getting it but if your circumstances change, you might have to claim Universal Credit instead.
 The Government will soon start to move people in Bristol who receive JSA onto Universal Credit.

 You can make a new claim for new style JSA if you have paid enough National Insurance (NI) contributions.
-This is limited to 26 weeks.
+Payments of the JSA is limited to 26 weeks.